decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 **Non-uniform Agreement (all non-faulty output same value)**:
 It is useful to reason in terms of message chains: if some party sends a value in round $r$, then some party must have sent that value in round $r-1$, which in turn must have come from a send in round $r-2$, and so on—tracing back to the leader’s initial message in round $1$.
 Each link in the chain is a distinct sender, since parties send a value at most once.

-* Case 1: No non-faulty party receives a value during the entire protocol.
-Then all output $\bot$.
+*Case 1.* No non-faulty party receives a value during the entire protocol.
+Then all output ⊥.

-* Case 2: Some non-faulty party receives a value before the final round.
+*Case 2.* Some non-faulty party receives a value before the final round.
 It forwards the value, ensuring that by the next round, all non-faulty parties receive it and output the same value.

-* Case 3: A non-faulty party first receives a value in the final round $k$.
-This message is the end of a chain of length $k$.
+*Case 3.* A non-faulty party first receives a value in the final round $k$.
+This message is the end of a chain of length $k$:
-    * If $k = f+1$, then the chain must include at least one non-faulty sender.
-By the previous case, all non-faulty parties will have received the value by the end of the protocol.
+– If $k = f+1$, the chain must include at least one non-faulty sender.
+By Case 2, all non-faulty parties will have received the value by the end.
-    * If $k = n-1$, then the chain must include all other parties.
-This implies that all other parties are faulty, in which case agreement of a single non-faulty parties is trivial.
+– If $k = n-1$, the chain must include all other parties.
+This implies all others are faulty, so agreement among the single non-faulty party is trivial.

 Thus, in all cases, all non-faulty parties output the same value, completing the proof.